Haker2084/LuckifyGameBot/README.md

 # LuckifyGameBot

-A Telegram bot for a luck-based game (LuckifyGameBot).
+A Telegram bot for a luck-based game with Tonkeeper integration for secure withdrawals.